About Carbon Tetrachloride

 Discharge from chemical plants can get into nearby water systems.
 Heavy rainfall will cause runoff of the chemical compound into water sources.

-Liver problems and an increased risk of getting cancer are among the health risks associated with the organic compound.
+There is a correlation between carbon tetrachloride exposure and cancer risk.
+In addition to the increased risk of cancer, liver problems are among the health risks associated with the organic compound.

 The chemical is uncommon in most water systems.
 However, contamination is possible if chemical factories do not have proper waste management.
 In the case of chemical runoff, you must make the necessary action to remove the contaminant to below the EPA’s drinking water regulations.

 What is the EPA’s Contamination Level Standards for Carbon Tetrachloride in Drinking Water?

 The EPA’s MCLG for carbon tetrachloride is set at zero while the MCL for the contaminant is at 0.005 mg/L or 5 ppb.
 Quick action is required if your drinking water contains carbon tetrachloride above the set contamination level standards by the EPA.

 What is the Best Reduction Filter for Removing Carbon Tetrachloride from Drinking Water?